LitExtension Blog

 An eCommerce order management system (OMS) is a digital solution that centralizes and automates the entire lifecycle of an online order, from the moment it is placed to the time it reaches the customer's doorstep.

-Simply put, the eCommerce order management system serves as the operational backbone of an eCommerce business, enabling sellers to track sales, monitor inventory, manage fulfillment, and maintain consistent communication across multiple channels.
+Simply put, this order management system serves as the operational backbone of an eCommerce business, enabling sellers to track sales, monitor inventory, manage fulfillment, and maintain consistent communication across multiple channels.
 Furthermore, the OMS also eliminates manual processes and human error by streamlining order entry, allocation of resources, and real-time status updates.

 How does OMS work?